DamourYouKnow/damour.xyz/_posts/2020-04-17-higher-order-functions.md

 const foo = filter([5, 12, 10, 4, 18], (x) => x >= 10);
 ```

-It is noting that there are extra optional parameters that can be
+It is worth noting that there are extra optional parameters that can be
 used in the functions passed into `map` and `filter`.
 You can learn more
 from the JavaScript `Array` class [documentation page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).